MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-how-change-layout-currently-used-report.md

 The name of the selected custom layout is now shown in the **Custom Layout Description** field and will be used the next time the report or document is previewed, printed, or sent.

-You can now go to your customer and supplier cards to specify which of the layouts to use for different documents that you crate for the customer or supplier in question, such as order confirmations or payment reminders.
+You can now go to your customer and vendor cards to specify which of the layouts to use for different documents that you crate for the customer or vendor in question, such as order confirmations or payment reminders.
 For more information, see [Define Document Layouts for Customers and Suppliers](ui-define-customer-vendor-document-layouts.md).

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/modules/change-documents-dynamics-365-business-central/index)